ruby/ruby/doc/ujit.md

 ## Contributing

 We welcome open source contributors.
 If you are interested in contributing to this project, please contact Maxime Chevalier [(@Love2Code) via twitter](https://twitter.com/Love2Code).
+Suggestions on how to make this readme file more helpful for new contributors are most welcome.